-- The most important difference between in-person communication and using an online discussion is that you cannot see each other. - Avoid "me too" posts. - Stay on topic and be concise. - Other will have differing opinions and beliefs.
+- The most important difference between face to face communication and using an online discussion is that you cannot see each other.
+Below are some guidelines for communication in online courses that will help you make the most out of your online interactions. - Avoid "me too" posts. - Stay on topic and be concise. - Other will have differing opinions and beliefs.
 Keep an open mind on their opinions of your ideas. - Keep a positive and respectful tone. - Don't take things personally.
 If you have questions about a post, contact your instructor. - When in doubt, take a break before posting. - Put yourself in the place of the reader. - Please do not Use Emojis/emoticons/smileys to convey emotion. - Be patient, few are online 24/7. - Help others.
 You are all in this together. - Post links and references. - Avoid slang, use standard spelling and spell check on your posts. - Avoid strange fonts, colored fonts, and large type sizes.
 DONT WRITE IN ALL CAPS!
 It gives the appearance of yelling and is difficult to read.